IABTechLab/uid2docs/api/v2/encryption-decryption.md

 ## Encrypting Requests

 You have the option of writing your own script for encrypting requests or using the provided [Python example script](#example-encryption-script).
-If you choose to write your own script, be sure to follow the field layout requirements listed in [Binary Encrypted Envelope](#binary-encrypted-envelope).
+If you choose to write your own script, be sure to follow the field layout requirements listed in [Encrypted Request Envelope](#encrypted-request-envelope).

-### Binary Encrypted Envelope
+### Encrypted Request Envelope

 The following table describes the field layout for request encryption scripts.